The Grave Error of Christianity: the Trinity Doctrine Part 2

-Most within the “church” system believe that they cannot attain perfection in their lifetime until Christ returns “giving” it to them.
-They are content to sit in their pews without pressing forward wallowing in their sinful man-driven religious existence believing that they have “imputed” righteousness in their religious anti-faith antichrist "church" system.
+Most within the church system believe that they cannot attain perfection in their lifetime until Christ returns giving it to them.
+They are content to sit in their pews without pressing forward wallowing in their sinful man-driven religious existence believing that they have imputed righteousness.
 Putting on incorruption is not a daily walk of faith, but a day they wait for in the future.

 They ignore the words of Paul who said that putting off of corruption is something we must do on a daily basis.

 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, KNOWING THAT YOUR TOIL IN THE LORD IS NOT IN VAIN. – 1 Corinthians 15:58